varnish/Varnish-Book/varnish_book.rst

 Varnish Cache and Varnish Cache Plus
 ------------------------------------

+.. table 1

-.. csv-table:: Topics Covered in This Book and Their Availability in Varnish Cache and Varnish Plus
+.. csv-table:: Table :counter:`tables`: Topics Covered in This Book and Their Availability in Varnish Cache and Varnish Plus
    :name: Topics Covered in This Book and Their Availability in Varnish Cache and Varnish Plus
    :delim: ,
    :header-rows: 1